 Name of school:

 Name of staff member:

 Type of training received:

 Date of training completed:

 Training provided by:

 Profession and title:

-er has received the training detaile tment pertaining to this treatment ool nurse. -
+per has received the training detailed above and is competent to atment pertaining to this treatment type.
+I recommend that the hool nurse.

 Trainer's signature:

 Print name:

 Date:

-confirm that I have received d the training detailed above.
+I confirm that I have receive red the training detailed above.

 Staff signature:

 Print name:

 Date:

 Suggested review date: